FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 ## That's it!

 That was easy, wasn't it?
-We can summarize Hyperledger Fabric as a technology which helps users build a blockchain network, which is consumed by principals with identities, with agreed and evolving rights over the different types of resources that make up the network.
+You can summarize Hyperledger Fabric as a technology which helps users build a blockchain network, which is consumed by principals with identities, with agreed and evolving rights over the different types of resources that make up the network.

 And if you think about it for a little while, any computer system can be described in this way -- a set of resources, principals, and permissions.
-The thing we now need to do is understand the concepts in more details, and how they interact with each other!
+The thing you now need to do is understand the concepts in more details, and how they interact with each other!

 [Next:Consortia](./Consortia.md)